 Another common reason for removal is sudden stoppage.
 Sudden stoppage is a rapid and complete stoppage of the engine’s functions, and can be caused by engine seizure, or by a propeller blade striking an object in such a way that the revolutions per minute drops to zero in less than one complete revolution of the propeller.
 Sudden stoppage occurs under conditions like complete and rapid collapse of the landing gear, nosing over of the aircraft, or crash landing.
 A sudden stoppage can cause internal damage to components like the propeller gear teeth, the gear train, the crankshaft counterweights, and the propeller bearings.
 When sudden stoppage occurs, disassembly and replacement is almost always required.

 Another reason for removal and disassembly is when metal particles in the engine oil screens or magnetic chip detectors are found.
 This can mean that there is an internal failure in the engine, and something is falling apart.
 However, carbon that breaks loose in the interior of the engine can come in rock-like pieces that resemble metal, so to check against this, simply place any suspect particles near a magnet.
 If they are affected, it means that they are made of metal and something is broken inside the engine.

 Other common reasons for engine removal include excessive engine vibration (especially in turbines), backfiring and misfiring, and overall low power output.

-At ASAP Components, owned and operated by ASAP Semiconductor, we can help you find gas turbine engine parts, spark igniter parts, new or obsolete.
-As an ISO 9001:2015 certified and FAA AC-0056B accredited company, we’re committed to providing reliable parts you can trust.
-For a quick and competitive quote, email us at firstname.lastname@example.org or call us at +1-919-348-4040.
+At ASAP Components, owned and operated by ASAP Semiconductor, we can help you find all the engine removal and maintenance equipment for the aerospace, civil aviation, and defense industries.
+For a quick and competitive quote, email us at firstname.lastname@example.org or call us at 1-919-348-4040.